mwvgroup/pwv_kpno/DEVNOTES.md

   SuomiNet data should be included for the year that the new version is released.
 - The code assumes that config.txt and measured_pwv.csv files already exist.
-  There are no checks in place to determine if the files are present and if they need to be created.
+  There are no checks in place to determine if the files exist of if they need to be created.
 Make sure these files are present and that they only include data for the years you want to include with the current package version.